-To the citizens of Granite Shoals, the Honorable Carl Brugger, Mayor of Granite Shoals, members of the City Council, and City Manager Jeffrey Looney.
-It is my pleasure to present the Granite Shoals Police Department's Annual Report for the calendar year 2019.
+To the citizens of Granite Shoals, the Honorable Will Skinner, Mayor of Granite Shoals, members of the City Council, and City Manager Jeffrey Looney.
+It is my pleasure to present the Granite Shoals Police Department's Annual Report for the calendar year 2020.
 This is the fourth year that this report has been completed and made available for review.
 The purpose of this report is to highlight areas of accomplishment for the department during the past year, provide you with information as to the functions and structure of the department, and to provide you with statistical information relevant to the operations of the police department.
-This will also outline our strategic goals for 2019 and moving forward.
+This will also outline our strategic goals for 2021 and moving forward.

 We continue to follow the vision statement of the department as a guiding principle in our day to day actions.
 The vision of the Granite Shoals Police Department is to instill a sense of pride to each and every citizen within our community.
-We strive to serve our community with integrity and professionalism while providing proactive, two-way interaction with the residents, businesses, and schools to enhance safety and security for all.
-We believe we have made many positives strides aligned with our vision during this past year.
+Despite some unusual circumstances and challenges this year has presented, we believe we have made many positives strides aligned with our vision during this past year.
+The past year was the 20th in my law enforcement career, and I can easily say it was the most unique.
+Circumstances of this past year have caused us to change our approaches in certain operations of the department but our focus on community and providing superior public safety has remained steadfast.